M-o-a-T/moat/README.rst

                     "port": 1883,
                 },

+* Run ``moat kv ha conv``.

+  This teaches MoaT-KV to auto-convert the Home Assistant data so that everything in MoaT-KV sees binary states as booleans, temperatures are floats, the configuration's JSON is a real data structure, and so on.

+  Without this conversion, it's all strings.
+We don't want that.

 * Restart Home Assistant.

-* Run ``distkv client hass add light foo bar``.
+* Run ``moat kv ha add light foo bar``.

   A new light should show up in the Home Assistant GUI.

   You can try to turn it on, but it will go off by itself a second or two later because there's no device yet.

-* Run ``distkv client hass state light foo bar True``.
+* Run ``moat kv ha state light foo bar True``.

   This command changes the state manually.

-  In Home Assistant, the light turns on.
+  In Home Assistant, the light's indicator turns on.

-* Adding an actual device that monitors the light's DistKV command entry / its [Dist]MQTT command topic, actually affects the hardware, and changes the state, is your job.
+* Adding an actual device that monitors the light's MoaT-KV command entry / its [MoaT-KV-]MQTT command topic, actually affects the hardware, and changes the state, is your job.